LogoFlexColorScheme

 Themes Playground

 This chapter goes through the basics of how to use the Themes Playground.
-Generally it is easy, and you probably don't need a guide, but if you get stuck on some finer points, you can find answers here.
+Generally it is easy, and you probably don't need a guide, but if you get stuck on some finer points, you may find answers here.

 The Themes Playground is a useful tool to find FlexColorScheme themes and settings you like.
 You can use it to discover what you can do with FlexColorScheme.
 The playground persists all its settings, and you can reset them back to their default values, so don't be afraid to experiment.